-- The Quality Management System (QMS) Academic sets out the policies and procedures that govern the academic matters of the institution to ensure students and institutional outcomes are met. - b) The QMS ensures that Toi Ohomai is compliant with legislative requirements, and meets obligations and national standards required by key stakeholders particularly NZQA, MoE and TEC. - c) Policies and procedures set out in the QMS Academic will: - facilitate the design and development of curricula, and teaching and assessment resources that support applied learning and achievement of intended outcomes - enable the smooth progression through the student life cycle. - ensure quality, relevance and value for money of programmes delivered - ensure validity, reliability and fairness of assessment - · ensure legislative requirements and compliance are met - ensure transparency and accuracy of internal and external reporting - align with institutional commitments to cultural responsiveness and those in the institution's Strategic Plan and Investment Plan - include student participation in decision-making - address the diverse needs and circumstances of the student population - acknowledge the Treaty of Waitangi.
+- a) The academic policies and procedures within the Quality Management System (QMS) govern the academic matters of the Institution to ensure students and institutional outcomes are met. - b) The QMS ensures that Toi Ohomai is compliant with legislative requirements, and meets obligations and national standards required by key stakeholders particularly NZQA, MoE and TEC. - c) Policies and procedures set out in the QMS Academic will: - Facilitate the design and development of curricula, and teaching and assessment resources that support applied learning and achievement of intended outcomes; - Enable the smooth progression through the student lifecycle; - Ensure quality, relevance and value for money of programmes delivered; - Ensure validity, reliability and fairness of assessment; - Ensure legislative requirements and compliance are met; - Ensure transparency and accuracy of internal and external reporting; - Align with institutional commitments to cultural responsiveness and those in the Institution's Strategic Intent and Investment Plan; - Include student participation in decision-making; - Address the diverse needs and circumstances of the student population; and - Acknowledge the Treaty of Waitangi.